astro-vino/AstroVEdit/README.md

 ### Quick Start Guide

 #### Basic Workflow
-1. **Open an Image**: Double-click .vino project files, File → Open Recent (right-expanding menu), or drag-and-drop FITS files or .vino projects
+1. **Open Images**: Drag-and-drop multiple images, use File → Open, or double-click .vino project files
+2. **Multi-Document Management**: Work with multiple images in tabs, rename tabs, and switch between documents
-2. **Navigate the Image**: Use `Ctrl + Mouse Wheel` to zoom, `Right Mouse + Drag` to pan
+3. **Navigate Images**: Use `Ctrl + Mouse Wheel` to zoom, `Right Mouse + Drag` to pan
-3. **Add Adjustments**: Use the Adjustments panel to add enhancement layers including new Noise Reduction
+4. **Add Adjustments**: Use the Adjustments panel to add enhancement layers including Auto-Stretch as layer
-4. **Experience Fast Preview**: Notice the orange "FAST PREVIEW" indicator during slider adjustments
+5. **Experience Fast Preview**: Notice the orange "FAST PREVIEW" indicator during slider adjustments
-5. **Apply Presets**: Try astrophotography presets for quick results
+6. **Apply Presets**: Try astrophotography presets for quick results
-6. **Fine-tune Settings**: Click the gear icon next to any adjustment to modify parameters
+7. **Image Blending**: Right-click tabs to copy images as blend layers between documents
+8. **LRGB Combination**: Use Tools → LRGB Combination for professional luminance+color workflows
-7. **Layer Management**: Use show/hide toggles to compare before/after results
+9. **Layer Management**: Use show/hide toggles, masks, and layer operations
-8. **Analyze Stars**: Use Analysis → Star Analysis for focus quality assessment
+10. **Analyze Stars**: Use Analysis → Star Analysis for focus quality assessment
-9. **Monitor Changes**: Watch the real-time histogram and preview updates
+11. **Monitor Changes**: Watch the real-time histogram and preview updates
-10. **Save Your Work**: File → Save Project to preserve your complete editing session as .vino file
+12. **Save Your Work**: File → Save Project to preserve your complete multi-document editing session

-#### Advanced Astrophotography Workflow
+#### Advanced Multi-Document Astrophotography Workflow
-1. **Load Your Image**: Open FITS, TIFF, or other astronomical image formats
+1. **Load Multiple Images**: Open L, R, G, B channels or multiple exposures as separate documents
-2. **Assess Image Quality**: Use Star Analysis to measure FWHM and focus quality with interactive star selection
+2. **Assess Image Quality**: Use Star Analysis on each document to measure FWHM and focus quality
+3. **LRGB Combination**: Use Tools → LRGB Combination to professionally combine luminance and color data
-3. **Background Processing**: Apply GraXpert background extraction or denoising as separate layers
+4. **Background Processing**: Apply GraXpert background extraction or denoising as separate layers
-4. **Star Processing**: Use StarNet for star removal and extracted stars generation, or Star Reduction for size control
+5. **Star Processing**: Use StarNet for star removal and extracted stars generation, or Star Reduction for size control
-5. **Star Re-addition**: Use Add Stars layer with StarNet-extracted stars for selective star blending
+6. **Cross-Document Blending**: Right-click tabs to copy processed images as blend layers between documents
-6. **Apply Narrowband Preset**: Choose SHO, HOO, or other palettes for instant color grading
+7. **Apply Narrowband Preset**: Choose SHO, HOO, or other palettes for instant color grading
-7. **Fine-tune with Optimized Layers**: Add Levels, Curves, or Color Balance with ultra-fast response
+8. **Fine-tune with Optimized Layers**: Add Auto-Stretch, Levels, Curves, or Color Balance with ultra-fast response
-8. **Create Selective Masks**: Right-click layers to add luminosity masks for targeted adjustments
+9. **Create Selective Masks**: Right-click layers to add luminosity masks for targeted adjustments
-9. **Refine Mask Properties**: Use levels, blur, and invert controls for precise mask customization
+10. **Refine Mask Properties**: Use levels, blur, and invert controls for precise mask customization
-10. **Color Correction**: Use Remove Magenta or SCNR tools for color cast and noise reduction
+11. **Color Correction**: Use Remove Magenta or SCNR tools for color cast and noise reduction
+12. **Image Blending**: Blend multiple exposures or processing versions using 18 professional blend modes
-11. **Optimize Layer Stack**: Multi-select multiple adjustment layers and flatten them into single processed layers for performance
+13. **Optimize Layer Stack**: Multi-select multiple adjustment layers and flatten them into single processed layers
-12. **Compare Results**: Toggle layer visibility and mask overlays to compare processing stages
+14. **Compare Results**: Toggle layer visibility and switch between document tabs to compare processing stages
-13. **Export Analysis Data**: Export star analysis to CSV for record keeping
+15. **Multi-Document Projects**: Save complete multi-document projects with all processing states preserved
-14. **Export Final Image**: Save in your preferred format with all adjustments applied
+16. **Export Final Images**: Export each document or combined results in your preferred format